 Breeder's need to produce a steady stream of new cultivars each year with desired agronomics, yield potential, quality, and FHB resistance.
 This can be achieved by integrating parent building, phenotypic selection, and directed use of molecular breeding for FHB resistance in a good genetic base.
-The genetic base of the OSU program has considerable native resistance as even OSU lines previously unselected for FHB resistance show a very high frequency of useful resistance.
+The genetic base of the OSU program has considerable native resistance: even OSU lines previously unselected for FHB resistance show a very high frequency of useful resistance almost exclusively from native sources.
 The OSU program is also successfully combining native FHB resistance with yield.
 These OSU lines and many others are already being used in forward and backcrosses that use marker-assisted selection for Fhb1.
-We have continued to expand our field testing.
-All of our breeding material (~1,200 lines per year) is evaluated for FHB resistance the misted-inoculated nursery and is also in yield trials.
-In addition we spray inoculate ~8,000 head rows.
-Thus we will attempt to phenotype ~9,200 OSU breeding lines for FHB resistance.
+We will attempt to phenotype ~9,200 OSU breeding lines for FHB resistance.